mkthewlis/Milestone-Project-2/README.md

 #### Quiz

+> Note: The structure of the quiz differs slightly from the idea I had when creating my wireframes.
+Instead of only having three main sections for the six questions in total, I realised that it would be a better user experience if each question had its own clear section.
+With this new idea, I have clearly divided the sections between each question with alternating backgound colors: either the theme yellow, or a white background.

 - The quiz features a title to welcome the users to the quiz.
 - The quiz is then divided into six sections (five questions and one bonus question) with a question and the choice of answers to choose between.
 - The answers change color depending on whether the correct one is selected, and all other answers for that question fade out.
 Each correct answer adds a point to the user's score and the bonus question adds an additional point if correct.